sunh423/Autohotkey-Macro-Recorder/README.md

 # (Autohotkey) Macro Recorder
-This is a script using autohotkey to record mouse clicks (left/right distinguishable).
-Users can save the recordings into one of the save slots.
+This is a script using autohotkey to record mouse clicks (left/right distinguishable). `n Users can save the recordings into one of the save slots. `n

-Will add more config settings into the .ini in the future.
+Will add more config settings into the .ini in the future. `n

 # Requirements:
 Autohotkey 1.1 or newer